geekodour/mogoz/content/posts/20221101220306-programming_languages.md

 -   A procedure.
 Causes side effects, mutates state.
 -   How to do it, not what to do
 -   Procedural programming is a subset of imperative programming.

+## Terms {#terms}

+-   Statically Typed: Detects type errors at compile time; if a type error is detected, the language won’t allow execution of the program.
+-   Type Safety: A type-safe language limits which kinds of operations can be performed on which kinds of data.
+    -   Some languages, like Python and Racket, are type-safe but dynamically typed.
+That is, type errors are caught only at run time.
+Other languages, like C and C++, are statically typed but not type safe: they check for some type errors, but don’t guarantee the absence of all type errors.
+That is, there’s no guarantee that a type error won’t occur at run time.
+And still other languages, like Java, use a combination of static and dynamic typing to achieve type safety.